Stanisław Leszczyński: King for a second time

-Duke of Lorraine
+Duke of Lorraine and of Bar

-On 26 January 1736, Stanisław again abdicated the throne but received in compensation the Duchies of Lorraine and of Bar, which was to revert to France on his death.
+On 26 January 1736, Stanisław again abdicated the throne but received in compensation the duchies of Lorraine and of Bar, which was to revert to France on his death.
 In 1738, he sold his estates of Rydzyna and Leszno to Count (later Prince) Alexander Joseph Sułkowski.
-He settled at Lunéville, where he in 1750 founded both the Académie de Stanislas and Bibliothèque municipale de Nancy, and devoted himself for the rest of his life to science and philanthropy, engaging most notably in controversy with Rousseau.
+He settled at Lunéville where he held court at the Château de Lunéville, which became a centre of the arts and culture, drawing a number of personalities of the enlightenment including Madame Émilie du Châtelet.
+In Nancy in 1750 he founded both the Académie de Stanislas and Bibliothèque municipale de Nancy, and devoted himself for the rest of his life to science and philanthropy, engaging most notably in controversy with Rousseau.
 He also published Głos wolny wolność ubezpieczający, one of the most important political treatises of the Polish Enlightenment.

+His court painter was André Joly.

 Death

 Stanisław was still alive when his great-great-granddaughter, Archduchess Maria Theresa of Austria, was born in 1762.
 In his last years, his close friend, the Hungarian-born Marshal of France Ladislas Ignace de Bercheny lived on his estate to provide company.

-Leszczyński died aged 88 in 1766 as a result of serious burns – his silk attire caught fire from a spark while the King was asleep near the fireplace in his palace in Lunéville on 5 February.
+Leszczyński died aged 88 in 1766 as a result of serious burns – his silk attire had caught fire from a spark while the King was asleep near the fireplace in his palace in Lunéville on 5 February.
 He was medically treated for several days but died of wounds on 23 February.
 He was the longest living Polish king.

 Originally buried in the Church of Notre-Dame-de-Bonsecours, Nancy, following the French Revolution his remains were brought back to Poland and buried in the royal tomb of the Wawel Cathedral in Kraków.